-He wrote the Academic and Clinical Perspective component of the Ontario government-funded Business Case Proposal for a Centre of Excellence in Environmental Health, which contains more than 1100 citations from the medical literature.
+He wrote the Academic and Clinical Perspective component of the Ontario government-funded Business Case Proposal for a Centre of Excellence in Environmental Health, which contained more than 1100 citations from the medical literature.
 This led to the creation of a Provincial Task Force on Environmental Health in 2016, to which Dr. Molot was appointed by the Ontario Minister of Health and Long-Term Care.
 The Task Force examined the current state of knowledge in care, education and research regarding ME/CFS, FM and ES/MCS, identified gaps and reported their findings and recommendations.
 An Interim report was submitted in June 2017 and the Final Report of the Task Force was submitted to the Minister at the end of December 2018.

-He has taught medical students from the Universities of Toronto, Ottawa, Queens and Laval, and others from Universities abroad.
-He teaches residents in the Department of Family and Community Medicine at the University of Toronto, including those residents in the government-funded Environmental Health postgraduate year three (PGY3) program.
+He has taught medical students from the Universities of Toronto, Ottawa, Queens and Laval, and others from universities abroad.
+He taught residents in the Department of Family and Community Medicine at the University of Toronto, including residents in the government-funded Environmental Health postgraduate year three (PGY3) program.
 This is an enhanced skills program which teaches how to obtain a detailed environmental history, discuss environmental risks with patients and provide information and other resources to address patient and community health problems that are linked to the environment.
 He has also lectured to undergraduate students at the University of Toronto and graduate students in the Environmental and Occupational Health Program at Lakehead University.

 Dr. Molot also educates his peers.
 He was a member of the Environmental Health Committee of the Ontario College of Family Physicians from 1994 to 2016.
 He has developed, collaborated and provided accredited workshops for both the Canadian and Ontario Colleges of Family Physicians regarding the relationship of common chronic illnesses and the environment, including ME/CFS, FM and ES/MCS, and how to assess functional ability in these patients.
 In January 2022, Dr. Molot lectured at Mount Sinai Hospital in New York City to the Faculties of Occupational Medicine of the Icahn School of Medicine and Yale University on the biological mechanisms of MCS.

-He is the author of 12,000 Canaries Can’t Be Wrong.
+He is also the author of 12,000 Canaries Can’t Be Wrong.